 What football can teach us about patient assessment

-Patient assessment is a often a team effort that requires a plan, roles, and follow through
+Patient assessment is a team effort that requires a plan, roles, and follow through

 Football offers plenty of metaphors for just about any aspect of life.
-Watching my favorite football teams makes me think about how the huddle and coming to the line of scrimmage is much like the scene size-up of the patient assessment.
+Watching my favorite football teams - college or professional - makes me think about how the huddle and coming to the line of scrimmage is much like the scene size-up of the patient assessment.

 1. Receive the play